 #1.
 Enable Mailbox Replication Proxy Service on Client Access Servers

-Before conducting hybrid migration, it is suggested to create migration end points.
-A migration end point has the login credentials and connection settings of the source Exchange Server.
+Before conducting hybrid migration, it is suggested to create migration endpoints.
+A migration endpoint has login credentials and connection settings for the source Exchange Server.
 Then follow the steps to enable the Mailbox Replication Proxy Service (MRSProxy service):

 1. In Exchange Admin Center, go to Servers > Virtual Directories